yoyogruber/Memory-Game/README.md

 I did some changes to the styling.

 To start the game click on the first card.

-The
+Match the memory cards.

 ## Feedback / Contributing
-Feedback is welcom - how did you solve the Quiz
+Feedback is welcome - how did you solve the Quiz?